 The coordination area represents the area surrounding an earth station sharing the same frequency band with terrestrial stations, or the area surrounding a transmitting earth station that is sharing the same bidirectionally allocated frequency band with receiving earth stations, within which the permissible level of interference may be exceeded and hence coordination is required.
 The coordination area is determined on the basis of known characteristics for the coordinating earth station and on conservative assumptions for the propagation path and for the system parameters for the unknown terrestrial stations (see Tables 7 and 8), or the unknown receiving earth stations (see Table 9), that are sharing the same frequency band.

-NOTE – Throughout this Appendix, the word “unknown”, when applied to terrestrial stations or earth stations, refers to such stations that are potentially located in the coordination area.
+Throughout this Appendix, the word “unknown”, when applied to terrestrial stations or earth stations, refers to such stations which specific operational parameters and potential location within that the coordination area are unknown.

 CAN/86A25A2/60